Make an absolutely adorable & easy half apron

-Just like my daughter I am such a girly girl!
+Just like my daughter, I am such a girly girl!
 And since pinky pleats, roses and heart pockets literally scream girly, off we go to make our own half apron pattern with the mentioned adorable details.
-So my easy apron pattern is loaded with sweetness, has not one but two heart shaped pockets and loads of pleats around the sides and the bottom of that super sweet rose print apron!
+My easy apron pattern is loaded with sweetness, has not one but two heart shaped pockets, and loads of pleats around the sides and the bottom of that super sweet rose print apron!

 I used the same pink fabric for the waistband and the pleats as I thought the adorable rose print fabric will look even more adorable framed by a pink colored fabric.
 While the colors in both fabrics complement each other I think the plain fabric truly helps the rose print one really pop!
 I went a bit cheeky though and “splashed” the apron with a dotted heart pocket which I personally find very cute and attractive and a fun touch to my sweet half apron pattern.
 I made the pockets in two different colors and patterns but you can use same color if you don’t like mismatched pockets.

 How much fabric do I need for a half apron?